SoniBasant/50-Projects-on-JS-DOM/7. Split Landing Page/README.md

 You will get two split landing page.
 Two different pictures with their corresponding content.

 As you enter mouse into one page, that one will occupy 75% of the screen and remaining 25% for other page.
+When your mouse leave the page, screen will restore to normal split position.
 The button present in each page have distinct colour style for hover.

 Important JS and CSS concepts for the project